-Members of our board of directors have a long history of involvement in the ski sport and ski industry in the State of Maine, while actively preserving archives along the way.
+Members of our board of directors have a long history of involvement in the ski sport and ski industry in the State of Maine.

 Glenn Parkinson, Interim President, Freeport: Maine Ski and Snowboard Museum Historian, board member of the International Skiing History Association and US National Ski Hall of Fame, past board member of the New England Ski Museum, author of the Maine ski history book, "First Tracks".